Contributor: Angus Frith

 Local libraries do not have extensive law collections, although most municipal and shire libraries have basic law books.
 Some libraries have good inter-library loan arrangements that allow you to borrow books from other libraries.
 Local libraries also tend to respond well to demand, so they may purchase a book for you.

-The specialist law libraries listed below may be used by the public.
+Two specialist law libraries (the State Library of Victoria and Victoria Legal Aid’s Public Law Library; see “Contacts”) may be used by the public.
 Apart from these, all law courts have basic collections that may be consulted, with permission from the court staff.

 All libraries now offer internet access, and trained staff can assist even a novice to find almost anything online.
 Costs and charges vary from library to library, but it is astonishing what can be located for little or no cost.
 If you need help, it is best to make prior arrangements with library staff to ensure someone is available to assist you.